jsdev-robin/MuntahaCache/README.md

-# SetupCache Module Documentation
+# MuntahaCache Module Documentation

-The `SetupCache` class module provides a comprehensive caching solution for web applications.
+The `MuntahaCache` class module provides a comprehensive caching solution for web applications.
 This includes options for caching in various storage types (`local`, `session`, or `Cache Storage`) with automatic expiration, Least Recently Used (LRU) eviction strategies, and optional auto-caching based on access frequency.

 ---